mindcrafter129YT/AAOptimazation/README.md

 How to install:

-1) Stop using th normal minecraft launcher!
+1) Stop using the normal minecraft launcher!
 -------------------------------------------
 2) Install the Modrinth Launcher : (https://modrinth.com/app)
  ------------------------------------------------------------